ChrisTrompf/dotfiles/README.md

 installed.

 ## Installing
 Checkout these configs is as simple as cloning this project and running 'install.sh'.
-Sim links will be created to the projects directory.
+Symlinks will be created to the projects directory.
 This means that if the project is updated, the config files will be automatically updated too.

+	install.sh [skip|force]

+skip indicates that existing dotfiles should remain unchanged, where force will remove any existing files before creating the symlink.

 ## Vim
 - line and relative numbers